-Same as about anything else, Oslo is an expensive city when it comes to food.
-So, if you are travelling to Oslo on a budget, there are just a few options how you can save your money off food.
+Same as anything else, Oslo is an expensive city when it comes to food.
+So, if you are traveling to Oslo on a budget, there are just a few options for how you can save your money on food.
 Here, we will disclose such options.

 Groceries.
 That’s usually a student option by default.
 Even though the grocery products are noticeably more expensive than in other European capitals, you will find that it will be cheaper this way than eating out at fast-foods or some cafés.
 The most affordable and typically low-cost groceries include REMI1000 and Kiwi.